TheGooseGuy/Recipe-Classification/README.md

-# Recipe-Prediction
+# Recipe-Classification
-"What's Cooking?" from Kaggle
+"What's Cooking?" from Kaggle.